BDC Hamburger Icon

 Stax integrations

-Stax offers more than a dozen third-party integrations, far fewer than the hundreds offered by Stripe.
-On the plus side, Stax does include an open API so that developers can integrate the credit card processing software easily into a third-party app.
+Stax offers around a dozen third-party integrations, far fewer than the hundreds offered by Stripe.
+On the plus side, Stax does have an open API, so developers can integrate the credit card processing software easily with third-party apps.
 Built-in integrations include:

 • Slack